Find A Speaker or Advisor

 Learn More About David De Cremer

 In his book, “Leadership by Algorithm: Who Leads and Who Follows in the AI Era” (Harriman House, May 2020), De Cremer reveals his futurist side, identifying key areas where algorithms will likely collide with human skills as AI becomes a bigger part of the workforce.
-The kindle version of the book quickly topped Amazon’s charts, was named among the 15 best leadership books by Wharton School Press, and was recognized by The World Economic Forum.
-De Cremer is also the bestselling co-author of “Huawei: Leadership, Culture and Connectivity,” which was awarded Best Business Book by a Foreign Author by PwC/Russia in 2018.
+The Kindle version of the book quickly topped Amazon’s charts, was named among the 15 best leadership books by Wharton School Press, and was recognized by The World Economic Forum.

-“The question of whether AI will replace human workers assumes that AI and humans have the same qualities and abilities — but, in reality, they don’t,” De Cremer explained in a July 2021 Venturebeat article.
+“The question of whether AI will replace human workers assumes that AI and humans have the same qualities and abilities — but, in reality, they don’t,” De Cremer explained in a Harvard Business Review.
 “AI-based machines are fast, more accurate and consistently rational, but they aren’t intuitive, emotional or culturally sensitive.
-It is in combining the strengths of AI and humans that we can be even more effective.”
+And, it’s exactly these abilities that humans possess and which make us effective.”

 # # #